-Vancouver, Wash. – Clark County Public Health is investigating a confirmed case of measles in a child.
-The child, whose immunization status is unverified, traveled to Clark County on Nov.
+Vancouver, Wash. – Clark County Public Health is investigating a confirmed case of measles in a child 1 to 10 years old who is unvaccinated.
+The child returned to Clark County on Nov.
 14 after travelling internationally to a country where a measles outbreak is occurring.

-People who visited a local urgent care clinic may have been exposed to measles.
-Clark County Public Health is advising anyone who has been exposed and believes they have symptoms of measles to call their health care provider prior to visiting the medical office to make a plan that avoids exposing others in the waiting room.
+Public Health is advising anyone who may have been exposed and believes they have symptoms of measles to call their health care provider prior to visiting the medical office to make a plan that avoids exposing others in the waiting room.
 Those who are susceptible and were exposed could develop symptoms from Nov.
 18 to Dec.
 9.

-People who visited the following location may have been exposed to measles:
+People who visited the following locations may have been exposed to measles:

 Measles is a highly contagious and potentially serious illness caused by a virus.
 It is spread through the air after a person with measles coughs or sneezes.
 A person with measles can spread the virus before they show symptoms.
 The virus also can linger in the air after someone who is infectious has left.

 Measles poses the highest risk to people who have not been vaccinated, including infants younger than 12 months.
 Persons are likely immune (not susceptible) to measles if any of the following apply: